-The very first-time “food addiction” was classified back in 1956, psychologists referred to it as overeating “hyperpalatable” foods.
+Back in 1956, psychologists referred to it as overeating hyperpalatable foods.
 Stripped of the scientific jargon, it basically means those foods that are extremely delicious and addictive.
-That typically means they’re rich in calories and high in additives, salt or sugar.
+That typically means they are rich in calories and high in additives, salt or sugar.

-According to the Yale Food Addiction Scale, the standard signs and symptoms of food abduction may include one or more of the following:
+According to the Yale Food Addiction Scale, the standard signs and symptoms of food addiction may include:

-- You spend a lot of your day thinking about food, getting food and recovering from your binge eating.
+- Spending a lot of your day thinking about food, getting food and recovering from your binge eating.

-- You often devote a disproportionate amount of your week focused on food, which tends to displace other activities, like going out with friends.
+- Focusing on food to the point it tends to displace other activities, like going out with friends.

-- You can’t stop overeating, even as the health risks — feeling ill, adding on the pounds, experiencing high blood pressure or diabetes, etc. — pile up around you.
+- Being unable to stop overeating, even as the health risks — feeling ill, adding on the pounds, experiencing high blood pressure or diabetes, etc. — increase.

-- You start to build up a tolerance to your chosen food, needing more and more of it to feel satisfied.
+- Building up a tolerance to your chosen food and needing more of it to feel satisfied.

-- You go through withdrawal when you try to cut back or eliminate your binge eating.
+- Going through withdrawal when you try to cut back or eliminate your binge eating.

 4 Strategies on How to Beat Food Addiction

-If any of the above sound uncomfortably familiar, today is the day to bring your awareness to your addiction and harness your inner strength to tackle it once and for all.
+If any of the above sound uncomfortably familiar, today is the day to harness awareness and inner strength to tackle it once and for all.

 Many people who have a food addiction first turn to food to help relieve stress, anxiety, depression and other negative emotions.
 Psychologists have found that addictive foods tend to be comforting, and the pleasure from a salty snack or a sugary treat can help you cope with life’s difficulties and struggles.